Zhihong0321/better-wsl/SETUP_README.md

 ### Use `start.bat` when:
 - ✓ Setup is complete
 - ✓ Everything is already installed
-- ✓ You want to use Better CLI
+- ✓ You want to use Better WSL

 ## Troubleshooting